amarshallcc/azure-network-protocols/README.md

 ---

-Here’s a simple explanation of each major step, written at an 11th-grade level:

 ### **Part 1: Creating Virtual Machines in Azure**
 **Purpose:** Set up two virtual machines (VMs) in the cloud so we can later observe how they communicate with each other.